Terms and Conditions

 3. Travel Agents

-- 3.1 Any travel agent utilised by the Guest in connection with and/or for the booking of this Contract, or otherwise making arrangements for air transportation, shore excursions, tours, land, air, or local water transportation, or shore side accommodations and meals, provides such services solely on Your behalf and not for the Contractor.
+- 3.1 Any travel agent utilised by the Guest in connection with and/or for the booking of this Contract, or otherwise making arrangements for air transportation, shore excursions, tours, land, air, or local water transportation, or shore side accommodations and meals, provides such services solely on Your behalf and not for the Agent/Contractor.